 All things here should be known as truth.
 These are the historical events that led to the anomaly we know today as the Little Guys Movers moving company.
 It is a company culture like none other; a strong brotherhood comprised of those with great will and “conquer-all” attitudes.
 We are a group of callous-handed life lovers.
 We are a moving company built on sweat, strong backs, and a simple philosophy: “do right by people and you will be rewarded.”

-We have a few tricks up our sleeve this year.
+We have a few tricks up our sleeve for 2022.
 Stay tuned!

 New Adventures: 2017-2019

 We were feeling really good in Murfreesboro, so we renewed that store’s lease through 2021.
 We are always looking for a better building, but this location is hard to beat!
 Then, the Murfreesboro team got to move tables and chairs for the iconic Hard Rock Cafe in downtown Nashville.

 In October, we purchased and renovated an old Dollar Store at 461 W 15th Street in Fayetteville, Arkansas – at the time, we were located in an old renovated Blockbuster Video – and the Fayetteville crew moved into the new location at the end of October.
 Is that a move up or a move down?
 In any case, home sweet home!

 Zach Blair accepted the challenge of Branch Manager in Lexington, KY and packed up the family and left Austin.
 5-year Little Guy Ramon Garza (recently graduated) jumped at the opportunity to work with his ol’ buddy ol’ pal Ryan Adams as the new Operations Director in ATX.